 Under low-light intensity, the gut microbiome of SB medaka showed a 34% decrease of bacterial richness compared to the high-light intensity treatment, and also presented a somewhat lower richness than in LB medaka, though this difference was not significant (P = 0.052).
-This suggests that the gut microbiome diversity of fish selected for earlier maturation and slower growth rate (as is often the case with size-selective harvesting) is reduced when environmental conditions are not optimal.
-The underlying mechanisms of such genotype-by-environment effects are hard to pinpoint and could arise from changes in the SB medaka themselves (e.g. light induced changes in medaka behaviour or physiology that ultimately alters the gut microbiome) or physiology or environmental changes such as light-induced changes in diet or in the bacterial composition of water).
-But as we did not sequence the microbiome from the water used in the experimental ponds, we are not able to assess the extent to which potential co-amplification of bacterial taxa from the environment (Talwar et al. 2018) could interfere with the composition of the gut communities, and thus bias our results.
-On the other handacquisition of gut bacteria through the water in fish must be common, suggesting that the magnitude of such bias should be rather small.
-It is also worth noting that studies suggest that there is no association between the gut microbiome of fish and that of the surrounding waters (Schmidt et al. 2015, Wang et al. 2018).
+This suggests that the gut microbiome diversity of fish selected for earlier maturation and slower growth rate (as is often the case with size-selective harvesting) can be reduced under sub-optimal environmental conditions.
+The underlying mechanisms of such genotype-by-environment effects are hard to pinpoint and can be the results of many interacting factors – light-induced changes in the SB medaka behaviour or physiology, combined with changes in diet or in the bacterial composition of water, ultimately altering the gut microbiome.
+However, as we did not sequence the microbiome from the water used in the experimental ponds, we are not able to assess the extent to which variation in water composition or even potential co-amplification of bacterial taxa from the environment (Talwar et al. 2018) could influence our results.
+In term of bias, previous studies suggest that fish gut microbiome composition is not influenced by the bacterial composition of the surrounding waters (Schmidt et al. 2015, Wang et al. 2018), thus implying water should not be a confounding factor in the context of our study.
+The present study focused on the deterministic processes that influenced the gut microbiome composition of medaka, but it is important to note that stochastic processes may also explained substantial variability in the bacterial composition of medaka (Jones et al. 2022).

 Whether high microbial diversity matters for the host remains a central question in microbiome studies.
-For instance, Bolnick et al. (2014) found a positive effect of the gut microbial diversity on the body condition of laboratory-reared stickleback (Gasterosteus aculeatus), but no association between variation in microbial diversity and condition of wild stickleback.
-In our experiment, gut microbiome diversity was not associated with fitness-related traits of medaka, perhaps because low diversity does not entail the loss of essential microbiome-mediated functions.
+For instance, Bolnick et al. (2014b) found a positive effect of the gut microbial diversity on the body condition of laboratory-reared stickleback (Gasterosteus aculeatus), but no such effect on condition of wild stickleback.
+In our experiment, gut microbiome diversity was not associated with growth-related traits of adult medaka, perhaps because low diversity does not entail the loss of essential microbiome-mediated functions.
 Therefore, the lack of associations could simply reflect our yet limited understanding about the taxonomic identity and functional role of gut bacteria in non-model organisms.
-Thus, changes in bacterial diversity might be associated with either positive or negative impact for the host according to the degree of decoupling between taxonomic identity, functional role and the environmental context (Bolnick et al. 2014).
+Thus, changes in bacterial diversity might be associated with either positive or negative impact for the host, according to the degree of decoupling between taxonomic identity, functional role and the environmental context (Bolnick et al. 2014b).
 Overall, our results highlight the fact that our perception about gut microbiome benefits is also probably biased by data based on a very limited range of species (Hammer et al. 2019).
-Nonetheless, variation in the microbiome can impact the digestive capacity and body condition, and this diversity may act as an underlying mechanism for phenomic plasticity of the host (Alberdi et al. 2016).
+Nonetheless, variation in the microbiome can impact the digestive capacity and body condition, and this diversity may act as an underlying mechanism for phenotypic plasticity of the host (Alberdi et al. 2016).
 How changes in bacterial diversity translate into functional changes will require further investigation.